SummaryRead the full fact sheet

 - Risk factors for developing disc changes include older age, obesity, lack of exercise and lifting heavy loads.

-The term ‘disc’ is short for the ‘intervertebral discs’, the spongy cushions that separate the block-like bones (vertebrae) of the spine.
-These discs have a number of important functions including shock absorption, keeping the vertebral column stable and giving the vertebrae ‘pivot points’ to allow movement.
+The term ‘disc’ is short for ‘intervertebral disc’.
+These are the spongy cushions that separate the bones of the spine (vertebrae).
+Discs provide shock absorption, keep the spine stable and give the vertebrae ‘pivot points’ to allow movement.